britjudson/dportfolio/_posts/2020-05-10-first-blog-post.md

 date: 2020-05-10
 ---

-# Learning How GitHub Pages Works
+# Learning How GitHub and GitHub Pages Works

 Today, I spent some time completing the Introduction to GitHub course.
 Here's a recap of all the tasks I accomplished in this repository:
 - Learned about issues, pull requests, and the structure of a GitHub repository